 4. Exposure to violence

-- Experiencing violence: Children subjected to emotional trauma, abuse, and violence, are more likely to display aggression, especially of the hostile and violent type.
+- Experiencing violence: According to the United Nations Children’s Fund (UNICEF), about three in four children are subjected to violent methods of discipline by their caregivers.
+Children subjected to emotional trauma, abuse, and violence, are more likely to display aggression, especially of the hostile and violent type.

 - Witnessing violence: Seeing real-world violence, often that results in a fatality or involves a loved one, could leave a psychological scar.
 It may manifest as mental conflicts, frustration, and acts of aggression.